-Summary of significant accounting policies and other explanatory information to the standalone financial statements
+Summary of significant accounting to the standalone financial statements

 Notes to the standalone financial statements for the year ended 31 March 2021

 The Company assesses on a forward looking basis the expected credit losses associated with its assets carried at amortised cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.